 Ghee can be used in all types of cooking:

-Ghee can be used for making for both veg and non-veg dishes.
-The nutty aroma of ghee goes fabulous with sweet dishes too.
+Ghee can be used for making both veg and non-veg dishes.
+The nutty aroma of ghee goes fabulous with sweet dishes, too.

-Regardless you are planning for baking, sautéing, or deep dry, ghee can be your versatile cooking oil.
+Regardless you are planning to bake, sautéing, or deep dry, ghee can be your versatile cooking oil.
 You can use ghee raw also.
 It is anti-carcinogenic and anti-inflammatory.

-Pure ghee offers higher smoking point than most of the common cooking oils and that makes it a safer option for cooking.
-Slowing cooking or high temperature cooking with ghee is a better and safer option for your kitchen.
+Ghee offers a higher smoking point than most common cooking oils, making it a safer cooking option, no matter what ghee in English is called.
+Slowing or high-temperature cooking with ghee is a better and safer option for your kitchen.

 Ghee in English is popularly known as clarified butter, and this dairy product’s benefits have made it a pantry-superhero.
 It’s a feel-good milk-fat food, free from the risk of lactose intolerance but loaded with milk butte benefits.